Mathematics

 (Foundations year 2) Geometry is the study of figures including classification and measurement of 2-dimensional and 3-dimensional objects, congruence and similarity, perimeter, area and volume, transformations and distance in the coordinate plane, and informal proof.
 The Pythagorean theorem and right triangle trigonometry are also covered.
 Prerequisite: Full year Algebra course or its equivalent.
 (Groups 2-3, Grades 9-10)

-• Advanced Algebra
+• Algebra 2

-(Foundations year 3) Advanced Algebra is a continuation of our work in Algebra extended to the language of functions, including linear, exponential, and quadratics, as well as variation and proportional relationships.
+(Foundations year 3) Algebra 2 is a continuation of our work in Algebra extended to the language of functions, including linear, exponential, and quadratics, as well as variation and proportional relationships.
 Students are expected to use graphical, analytical, and numerical approaches to solving equations.
 Students solve systems of linear equations and inequalities, are introduced to trigonometry in the Unit Circle.
 Prerequisite: Geometry (Groups 3-4, Grades 10-11)

 • Precalculus